Mauricio Cabrera: Arizona Diamondbacks

 On November 14, 2019, Cabrera signed a minor league contract with the Arizona Diamondbacks.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Cabrera was released by the Diamondbacks organization on May 22, 2020.

 Guerreros de Oaxaca

 On June 3, 2021, Cabrera signed with the Guerreros de Oaxaca of the Mexican League.
 Cabrera struggled to a 13.50 ERA in three appearances for Oaxaca before being released on June 15.

 On March 21, 2024, Cabrera signed with the Lexington Legends of the Atlantic League of Professional Baseball.
 He was released prior to the season on April 1.

 Conspiradores de Querétaro

 On May 12, 2025, Cabrera signed with the Conspiradores de Querétaro of the Mexican League.
 In two appearances for Querétaro, he recorded a 4.91 ERA with two strikeouts across 3 2/3 innings pitched.
 Cabrera was released by the Conspiradores on May 16.

 Tigres de Quintana Roo

 On July 9, 2025, Cabrera signed with the Tigres de Quintana Roo of the Mexican League.
+He did not appear in a game for Quintana Roo in 2025.
+Cabrera was released by the Tigres on April 30, 2026.